 Aster novae-angliae "Alma Potschke"

-h, this is an aster I really like for its cultivar name, of course, but ali for its bright pink, dailsy-like flowers in late summer/early fall that you can see from a mile away.
+Oh, this is an aster I really like for its cultivar name, of course, but also for its bright pink, daisy-like flowers in late summer/early fall that you can see from a mile away.
 "Alma Potschke" grows to about three feet tall, with loads of long lasting blooms.
-You can pinch this one up until early July, promoting branching, more blooms, and a more compact plant.
-But who wants a compact aster?
-I like the plant to stand as tall as possible so as to be as showy as possible, and I don't see how the ones I have can have more blooms than they already do.
+You can pinch this one until early July, promoting branching, more blooms, and a more compact plant, but who wants a compact aster?
 Divide every two-three years.
 Sun in Zones 3-8.
 Butterfly Magnet.
 Quarts.